 You can block pop-up AdChoices and most ads using browser extensions.
 It protects you from accidentally clicking on ads.
 Some ad blockers may even remove Youtube advertisements.

-AdBlock Plus is a popular ad blocker extension.
+AdGuard is a popular ad blocker extension.
 It is available in major browsers like Google Chrome, Firefox, etc. It blocks pop-ups and ad banners.
-The toolbar also disables tracking from AdChoices.
-Which means, advertisers do not collect any data from your browsing habits.
+The toolbar also disables tracking from AdChoices which means, advertisers do not collect any data from your browsing habits.

 It can disable known malware ridden domains.
 Additionally, it removes annoying social media buttons.
-AdBlock Plus has a pre-made list which you can customize to get you started right away.
+AdGuard has a pre-made list which you can customize to get you started right away.
 It balances its ad blocking by allowing acceptable, non-intrusive advertisements.

 It blocks most tracking methods which optimizes and cleans your browsing experience.
 Ghostery also shows packages it prevented and detected.
 It makes sure that it is transparent which you can access on the extension.